 Chase hit hard and fast, landing a blow high on Dan’s cheekbone.
 Dan swung back and blood exploded out of Chase’s nose.
 Chase hit lower and knocked the wind right out of Dan, nearly bringing him to his knees as pain shot from his ribs in radiating waves.
 Dan grabbed him around the neck as he went down, and they reduced to wrestling, destroying the office in the process.

-As they struggled, a fist pounded against the door, rattling it violently against the hinges just before it burst open, bringing Chief Powell and another officer in.
-They pulled Dan and Chase apart and before Dan knew it, he was shoved through the shop and thrown into the back of a police car.
+As they struggled, someone pounded against the door, rattling it violently against the hinges just before it burst open, bringing Chief Powell and another officer in.
+They pulled Dan and Chase apart.
+Before Dan could catch his feet, he was shoved through the shop and thrown into the back of a police car.
 Locking him in, the officer returned to the repair shop.

 Dan wiped the blood out of his eye with his sleeve and slid down in the seat so the pedestrians gawking at him from the sidewalk had a harder time looking in.
 It made the pain in his ribs scream, but he ignored it as he closed his eyes and wished for Millie, sending up a desperate prayer to return to his old life.
 His world had made sense when he was with Millie.
 Since he’d lost her, he felt like he was walking an edge that constantly threatened to give way, like he was drowning without her strength to hold him up.
 But if he was with Millie that would mean Stacy would be alone, and she had been drowning for a very long time.